cerner/cerner.github.io/source/_posts/2016-10-13-building-a-unified-ui-component-library.markdown

 Blue Steel still exists but is comprised primarily of Terra components.
 It persists to provide HealtheIntent-specific styles and functionality, while also being a Rails wrapper around Terra.
 Terra has been historically kept below version 1.0.0 for rapid development, while Blue Steel has been above 1.0.0.
 This strategy has caused a lot of pain for the consumers of both Terra and Blue Steel.

-Keeping Terra below version 1.0.0 allowed non-passive changes to occur without cutting a major release.
+Keeping Terra below version 1.0.0 allowed breaking changes to occur without cutting a major release.
 Although this made development easier in some aspects, it damaged consumer trust.
-We always attempted to communicate non-passive changes, but it didn’t always happen and it wasn’t always clear.
+We always attempted to communicate breaking changes, but it didn’t always happen and it wasn’t always clear.
 Any time a team had to upgrade, they had to be prepared to fix their application which caused them not to trust us.

-The issue was even worse in Blue Steel since it had to accommodate for Terra’s non-passivity.
-Blue Steel would consume a non-passive version of Terra and would still release as a minor update by providing styles and hooks to work around that non-passivity.
-Deprecation schedules and documentation were written to help keep Blue Steel passive.
-Unfortunately, it often wasn’t passive; sometimes, non-passivity would only manifest in an application.
+The issue was even worse in Blue Steel since it had to accommodate for Terra’s breaking changes.
+Blue Steel would consume a version of Terra with breaking changes and would still release as a minor update by providing styles and hooks to work around the breaking changes.
+Deprecation schedules and documentation were written to help keep Blue Steel backwards compatible.
+Unfortunately, it often wasn’t; sometimes, breaking changes would only manifest in an application.

 Blue Steel and Terra were both tested separately with their own documentation sites.
 These tests were extensive and thorough but could not accommodate the complexity of the various applications consuming them.
-Non-passivity would creep into applications even when we thought everything was passive in Blue Steel.
+Breaking changes would creep into applications even when we thought everything was backwards compatible in Blue Steel.

 In Terra, the preference was to style on HTML elements, states, and ARIA-roles whenever possible since they carried far more meaning than CSS classes.
 Unfortunately, this form of styling is somewhat global in nature.
 It was easy for style collisions to occur between components within Terra, consumer styles, and 3rd party libraries.